Speedups of linearly recurrent subshifts: Linear recurrence of speedups

-\begin{proofof}{Theorem~\ref{thm:main}} Let $(X,\sigma)$ be a linearly recurrent subshift and $S$ a homeomorphic speedup.
-Let $v$ be some word for $S$; we refer to it as an $S$-pattern of the shift $(X,\sigma)$.
-Let $w$ be a sufficiently long word in $X$ such that center word $\hat w$ (see the construction of the group extension) of $w$ contains the $S$-pattern $v$.
-By linear recurrence, $w$ returns within $L |w|$ iterates, and by Lemma~\ref{lem:lr}, the combination $(w,s)$ reoccurs within $L^* L |w|$ iterates.
+To prove the first implication in Theorem~\ref{thm:main}, let $v \in \cB^*$ be some word for $S$.
+Let $w$ be a sufficiently long word in $\cL(X)$ such that $w_{K+1} \dots w_{|w|-K}$ contains $\chi(v)$, where $K$ comes from the construction of the group extension below Remark~\ref{rem:c+s}.
+By linear recurrence, $w$ returns within $L |w|$ iterates, and by Lemma~\ref{lem:lr}, the combination $(w,s)$ reoccurs within $L^* |w|$ iterates.
 But the same $s \in \gS$ means that the $S$-orbits also return in the same order, so the $S$-orbit starting with $v$ sees $v$ again.
-Clearly $|w| \leq 2 |\hat w| \leq 2 p_{\max} |v|$, so $S$-pattern $v$ returns within $L^* L |w| \leq 2 L^* L p_{\max} |v|$ iterates of $S$.
-This gives the first implication of the theorem.
+Hence, $S$-pattern $v$ returns within $L^* |w| \leq 2 L^* p_{\max} |v|$ iterates of $S$.

-Now for the reverse implication, assume that $(X,S)$ is linearly recurrent with constant $L$, and let $v \in \cL_\sigma(X)$ be any word.
-Recall from~\eqref{eq:pmax} that $p_{\max} = \max_{x \in X} p(x) < \infty$.
-Hence, there exist $N$ such that if $v' = pvs$ is any extension of the word $v$ with an allowed prefix $p$ and suffix $s$ both of length $N$, then every $S$-orbits passing through $v'$ passes through $v$ in a unique way.
-That is, let us write ergodic sums
+Now for the reverse implication, assume that $(X,S)$ is linearly recurrent with constant $L$.
+If $w \in \cL(X)$ is an allowed word for $(X,\sigma)$, then there is some minimal allowed word $v \in \cB^*$ such that $w$ is a subword of $\chi(v)$.
+We have